Information Sheet 6 - Committees

 Select Committees are appointed from time to time, by resolution of the Legislative Council, to conduct detailed investigations into very specific issues.
 Thus, their terms of reference are usually narrower than those of a Joint Investigatory Committee and a Select Committee normally ceases to exist once its final report is tabled in Parliament.

 The operation of Select Committees is governed by the Standing Orders of the Houses.
 The usual composition of a Select Committee is five to ten Members.
 Three Select Committees were appointed during the 54th Parliament, none were appointed in the 55th Parliament, and three Select Committees were appointed in the 56th Parliament.
-No Select Committees have been appointed in the 57th Parliament.
+No Select Committees were appointed in the 57th Parliament.
+In the 58th Parliament, there were two Select Committees established.

 Members of both Houses also serve on certain committees which are concerned with the maintenance and operation of Parliament.
 These are commonly known as ‘Domestic Committees’ and are generally re-appointed each Parliamentary Session.
 The Domestic Committees are: